Hasselblad X1D vs Nikon D5

-The Hasselblad X1D-50c and the Nikon D5 are two professional cameras that were announced, respectively, in June 2016 and January 2016.
+The Hasselblad X1D-50c and the Nikon D5 are two professional cameras that were revealed to the public, respectively, in June 2016 and January 2016.
 The X1D is a mirrorless interchangeable lens camera, while the D5 is a DSLR.
-The cameras are based on a medium format (X1D) and a full frame sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Nikon provides 20.7 MP.
+The cameras are based on a medium format (X1D) and a full frame (D5) sensor.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (73 percent) than the Hasselblad X1D.
 Moreover, the D5 is substantially heavier (95 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 As can be seen in the images above, the D5 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |3.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999|